jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ### 8.1 Data Tools

 #### 8.1.1 ConvertNodataToZero

-Converts nodata values in a raster to zero..
+Converts nodata values in a raster to zero.

 *Parameters*: